A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static

-Figure \ref{OdenH} shows how close the elastic body is to its limiting-equilibrium for varying thickness of the overlying body.
-We see that as $h$ decreases, the modified Kikuchi and Oden's model moves away from limiting-equilibrium, i.e. as the thickness decreases, Coulomb's law of static friction behaves more like the standard friction law.
-This possibly imply a convergence between both models in the limit $h \to 0$.
+Fig. \ref{OdenH} shows how close the elastic body is to limiting-equilibrium for varying thicknesses of the overlying body.
+We see that as $h$ decreases, the modified Kikuchi and Oden's model moves away from limiting-equilibrium, i.e. as the thickness decreases, Kikuchi and Oden's model behaves more like the capstan equation.
+This possibly implies a convergence between both models in the limit $h \to 0$.
 However, the force predicted by modified Kikuchi and Oden's model is still an underestimate to what is predicted by the Kikuchi and Oden's model capstan equation.\\

-Another numerical experiment that we conduct examines the behaviour of the body under varying Young's modulus, $E$, and for this experiment we consider $E \in[500,1500]$.
+Another numerical experiment that we conduct examines the behaviour of the body under varying Young's modulus, $E$, and for this experiment we consider $E \in[500\text{Pa},1500\text{Pa}]$.
 We find that the body has a constant slip of $71.2\%$ in the positive $x^2$ direction for all values of Young's moduli.
 This is intuitive as, whatever the value of Young's modulus is (given that it is not zero or infinite), one can always rescale the displacement field without affecting the final form of the solution.
-This result also tends to coincide with the capstan equation, as the capstan equation is also invariant with respect to Young's modulus of the elastic body.
-Note that for values above $E = 10^{10}$, we observe total bonding.
-We hypothesise that this is due to the magnitude of the regularisation parameter, $\varepsilon$, and not to do with any physical realistic properties as the displacement field can be rescaled for any given value of Young's modulus.
-Our hypothesis is further justified as when the magnitude of the regularisation parameter is decreased, we did not observe total bonding for the case $E = 10^{10}$.\\
+This result also tend to coincide with the capstan equation, as the capstan equation is also invariant with respect to the Young's modulus of the elastic body.\\

-Figure \ref{OdenPoi} shows how close to the elastic body is to its limiting-equilibrium for varying Poisson's ratio.
+Fig. \ref{OdenPoi} shows how close to the elastic body is to limiting-equilibrium for varying Poisson's ratio.